History of Lincoln

 Lincoln moves its headquarters back to West Oakland and transitions its nonpublic school into school-based delivery of special education services through our the new EXCEL program.
 The West Oakland Initiative is created as a program to improve school attendance and decrease the summer achievement gap.
 Intensive Home-Based Services begins to create stability for foster youth.

-Parenting with Love and Limits launched to respond to families in need of skills to restore healthy and strong relationships.
 Lincoln holds new signature event, ROOT, which raises a record amount in support of programs.

 Rebranding launched with new logo, website, and new organization name changed from Lincoln Child Center to Lincoln!